 These terms and conditions (together with the documents referred to) outline the terms upon which PrimarySite supplies services.
 Please read these terms and conditions carefully before ordering any services from PrimarySite.
 By ordering any services from PrimarySite you agree to be bound by these terms and conditions.

 - 1.1.
-'Client' means the business, Limited Company, Sole Trader, Partnership, Organisation or individual who enters into an agreement with PrimarySite for the provision of a service;
+'Client' means the business, Limited Company, Sole Trader, Partnership, Organisation, Trust, Federation or individual who enters into an agreement with PrimarySite for the provision of a service;

 - 1.3.
 'Conditions' means the terms and conditions set out in this document and any special terms and conditions agreed in writing by PrimarySite;